jjmac/Sobel-Feldman/README.md

-# Sobel-Fieldman
+# Sobel-Feldman shader
- Sobel-Fieldman convolution filter for edge-detection shader.
+ Sobel-Feldman convolution filter for edge-detection shader.
 Useful for outlining cel shading.

  TODO:
  Add filter to transform to greyscale